 Dimethylamine is used in the manufacture of rayon tyre cord, styrene-butadiene rubber (SBR), acetone formaldehyde resins and nitro-compounds.
 It is also used in the tanning of leather, insecticides, soil disinfectants and fungicides, drugs and pharmaceuticals, ion-exchange resins, acrylic polishes, resin curing agents, weedicides, drilling of oil wells and in the catalyst for reaction polymerization.

-This standard was originally published in 1977.
-In this (first) revision, the reference clause with updated cross reference standards have been incorporated.
+This standard was first published in 1977.
+In this revision, the reference clause with updated cross reference standards have been incorporated.
 The requirement table has been bifurcated into two tables stating the requirements for anhydrous form and solution form, separately.
 Also, the sampling procedure has been modified, based on the type of material prescribed.

 The composition of the Committee responsible for formulation of this standard is given in Annex D.